Your cookie preferences

 How to switch to a better broadband deal

-You can also see a breakdown of the costs of each internet package — such as line rental, setup cost and total contract cost — by clicking on the “price details” button.
+You can also see a breakdown of the costs of each internet package — such as annual price increases, setup cost and total contract cost — by clicking on the “price details” button.

 Make sure that you're happy with the contract length on display and look out for the out-of-contract prices your provider will charge once your contract ends.
 This information will help you plan the right time to find a new broadband deal.